rnleach/findfire/README.md

 ### netcdf
  This is critical for accessing the data.
 The data files are in NetCDF4 format.

+### libzip
+ The archive may store the NetCDF files in a zipped archive to save space.

 ### SQLITE3
  sqlite3 is used for the database backend.
 In the future a different backend could be used for a